euph00/StreamScheduler/docs/UserGuide.md

 :warning: **If sign-in button appears unresponsive, please refer to [this known issue](#sign-in-button-not-responsive).**

 :information_source: **Platform support**
-* Threre are no plans to support a macOS/Windows app.
+* There are no plans to support a macOS/Windows app.
 Please use the webapp on these platforms.
 * Support for Android and iOS will be coming soon.
 * Do use the webapp on tablets.